AlexJReid/blog/content/posts/runhouse/index.md

 > Some system calls and arguments are not currently supported, as are some parts of the /proc and /sys filesystems.
 As a result, not all applications will run inside gVisor, but many will run just fine ...
 -- https://cloud.google.com/blog/products/gcp/open-sourcing-gvisor-a-sandboxed-container-runtime

 I figured it _might_ have been memory related, but even with a 2GB memory allocation, the error remained.
 The next port of call would have been to try running Clickhouse in a gVisor environment outside of Cloud Run.
-But for now, game over.
+I pulled the image into my [Cloud Shell](https://cloud.google.com/shell/) and it worked as expected, but this is a small VM so no gVisor?
+For now, game over.

 ## Why I thought the idea was interesting
 - Clickhouse speaks HTTP anyway so will just work on Cloud Run